akanadocs/docs-test/ev/envision_technotes/import_data_for_ a_dataset_using_rest_api.md

 ![](images/import_dataset_usecase_5.jpg)

-### Use Case 2: Importing Data to Multiple Data Sets
+### Use Case 2: Import Data Into Multiple Data Sets

 This use case illustrates how you can import multiple data sets and multiple payloads into the same data set.